coderamen666/srd-v3.5-md/spells/spells-a-b.md

 to strike.

-Any individually targeted spell has a 50% chance to fail against you while you're *blinking* unless your attacker can target invisible, ethereal creatures.
+Any individually targeted spell has a 50% chance to fail against you while you’re *blinking* unless your attacker can target invisible, ethereal creatures.
 Your own spells have a 20% chance to activate just as you go ethereal, in which case they typically do not affect the Material Plane.